feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

 The :class:`LagFeatures` adds lag features to the dataframe.
 A lag feature is a feature with information about a prior time step.

-In forecasting, past values of the variable we want to forecast, are likely to be predictive.
+When forecasting the future values of a variable the past values of that variable are likely to be predictive.
 Past values of other accompanying predictive features can also help us improve our forecast.
 Thus, in forecasting, it is common practice to create lag features from target series and predictive variables.

 A lag feature is the target or feature k period(s) in the past, where k is the lag and is to be set by the user.
 We can create features with multiple lags by varying k.
 There